|Title:||Simple Repository API|

 There are many implementations of a Python package repository and many tools that consume them.
 Of these, the canonical implementation that defines what the "simple" repository API looks like is the implementation that powers PyPI.
 This document will specify that API, documenting what the correct behavior for any implementation of the simple repository API.

-A repository that implements the simple API is defined by its base url, this is the top level URL that all additional URLS are below.
-The API is named the "simple" repository due to fact that PyPI's base URL is https://pypi.python.org/simple/.
+A repository that implements the simple API is defined by its base URL, this is the top level URL that all additional URLs are below.
+The API is named the "simple" repository due to the fact that PyPI's base URL is https://pypi.org/simple/.